databricks/genai-cookbook/genai_cookbook/nbs/2-fundamentals-unstructured-chain.md

-## Retrieval, augmentation, and generation (aka RAG Chain)
+## Retrieval, augmentation, and generation (aka RAG Agent)

-Once the data has been processed by the data pipeline, it is suitable for use in the RAG application.
-This section describes the process that occurs once the user submits a request to the RAG application in an online setting.
-The series, or *chain* of steps that are invoked at inference time is commonly referred to as the RAG chain.
+Once the data has been processed by the data pipeline, it is suitable for use in the retreival tool.
+This section describes the process that occurs once the user submits a request to the Agent application in an online setting.
+The series, or *chain* of steps that are invoked at inference time is commonly referred to as the Agent loop.

 ```{image} ../images/2-fundamentals-unstructured/3_img.png
 :align: center